 - 1. Be certain the muzzle is pointed in a safe direction.
-(See "The Basic Rules of Safe Firearms Handling," page 30.) - 2.
-Press the magazine latch and remove the magazine from the frame.
-NOTE: The magazine is designed to fall free of the frame of its own weight when unloaded and the pistol is held in the normal firing position, but you should always prevent possible damage to the magazine by not letting it drop to the ground unless rapid reloading is absolutely necessary. - 3.
-Place six (6) or fewer .380 Auto cartridges into the magazine from the top. - 4.
+(See "The Basic Rules of Safe Firearms Handling," page 35.) - 2.
+Press the magazine latch inward from the left side and remove the magazine from the frame.
+NOTE: The magazine is designed to fall free of the frame of its own weight when unloaded, the slide is locked open and the pistol is held in the normal firing position, but you should always prevent possible damage to the magazine by not letting it drop to the ground unless rapid reloading is absolutely necessary. - 3.
+Place eight (8) or fewer .45 Auto cartridges into the magazine from the top. - 4.
 Insert the magazine into the frame, taking care that the magazine is locked in place by the magazine latch.
 Slamming the magazine into the frame forcibly is not necessary. - 5.
 Hold the pistol firmly in the shooting hand but do not touch the trigger.
 Keep the pistol pointed in a safe direction.
-With the thumb and forefinger of the other hand grasp the top of the slide and pull the slide to the rear as far as it will go (see Figure 1A, below).
-Use care to not place any part of your hand in front of the muzzle (see "Slide Retraction Warning," p.
-16).
+With the thumb and forefinger of the other hand grasp the rear of the slide and pull the slide to the rear as far as it will go (see Figure 4, below and "Warning - Slide Retraction," p.
+19).
 When released, the slide will fly forward to strip the top cartridge from the magazine and chamber it.
-The hammer automatically moves to the semi-cocked position as the slide moves forward.

-WARNING: The pistol is ready for instant use when the trigger is pulled once the slide moves fully forward.
-Be careful!
+WARNING: The pistol is ready for instant use in the single-action mode once the slide moves forward if the safety is in the "fire" position.
+Be careful! - 6.
+If the pistol is not to be fired immediately, keep it pointed in a safe direction and depress the decocking lever until the hammer drops.
+Remember that the decocking lever will spring back to the double-action "fire" position when released.
+(See "Warning - Decocking Lever," p.
+12.)